How to Make Fresh Vietnamese Spring Rolls – Photo Tutorial & Recipes

-Since writing my first Fresh Spring Roll tutorial back in 2008, I’ve received many more questions about how to roll and store spring rolls successfully.
-So I’ve been meaning to update my tutorial with better photos and more precise instructions.
-Voila, four years later, I’ve finally made it happen!
+Since writing my first Fresh Spring Rolls recipe (Summer Rolls) tutorial back in 2008, I’ve received many more questions about how to roll and store fresh rice paper rolls or fresh spring rolls successfully.
+I’ve been meaning to update my How to Make Vietnamese Spring Rolls tutorial with better photos and more precise instructions and here it is.
+All our popular spring roll recipes can be found here.

 Gather your ingredients: (you can use many ingredients, this is just a basic example of rolling a vegetarian spring roll)

 Mis-en-place is very important for spring rolling success.
-Have all your ingredients, washed and prepped before rolling.
+Have all your fresh spring rolls ingredients, washed and prepped before rolling.

-Working with Rice Paper Wrappers- Spring roll rice paper wrappers are available in various sizes and thickness.
+Working with Rice Paper Wrappers for Fresh Spring Rolls- Spring roll rice paper wrappers are available in various sizes and thickness.
 Sizes range tremendously, so spring rolls can be small bite sized rolls to larger, longer rolls.
 Select the size that works best for you.
 Though rice paper thickness will vary as well, the difference isn’t very significant.
 You just have to dip the rice paper in the water long enough to slightly soften it.

 The rice paper should come out of the water still slightly firm and not fully folding on itself.
 Don’t worry if the rice paper might feel a little firm because once the rice paper lays on the rolling surface, it will continue to absorb the water on its surface and will become soft and GELATINOUS.
 Lay wet rice paper on rolling surface.
 Just a note: some wood surfaces are very porous and will cause the rice paper to stick terribly.
 If this is the case with your wood board, try using a plastic cutting board or large ceramic plate.

-Again, mise-en-place organization is very important.
+Again, mise-en-place organization for fresh spring rolls is very important.
 Lay down slightly firm rice paper on your rolling board and start assembling ingredients.
 During the time that you’ve assembled ingredients, the rice paper will become soft and gelatinous.

 “Tuck and Roll”– This is a term we teach in our spring rolls classes.
 You want to have a firm roll.